dgiguer/complete-and-validated-genomes-from-a-metagenome/README.md

 ### Generating genome plots using the circlize R package

 The R package `circlize` was used to generate each of the genome figure.
-An example script is available to reproduce the plots for one genome that requires the following as input:
+An example script is available as (circos.md)[circos.md] to reproduce the plots for one genome that requires the following as input:

   - table of GC content, skew and culmulative skew calculated from `circlize_gc_information.R`
   - unfiltered Illumina coverage
   - filtered Illumina coverage